jwatte/mono-app-server/README.md

 Possible future improvements
 ----------------------------

+* Make all requests return a byte array -- writing to the output stream should be bad.
+Perhaps wrap the Http request/response in a layer that only exposes what is directly needed and that buffers any output using a MemoryStream?
 * Fold in JavaScript client-side API wrapper generator.
 * Write some useful plug-ins.
 * Write a real user authentication plug-in.